sgnus-etp/NUS-GHCP-Enablement/README.md

 Imagine you are a biomedical scientist working on predicting the 3D structure of a novel protein.
 You need to gather the amino acid sequence of the protein, analyze it using bioinformatics tools, set up and run simulations to predict the folding pathway, and validate the predicted structures.
 This process involves multiple steps and requires a streamlined workflow to ensure accuracy and efficiency.

 ##### Example Prompt:
-"Assume you are a biomedical scientist.
+`Assume you are a biomedical scientist.
 You are tasked with predicting the 3D structure of a novel protein.
 Do the following:
 Gather the amino acid sequence of the protein.
 Use bioinformatics tools to analyze the sequence for motifs and domains.
 Set up simulations to predict the folding pathway, considering factors like solvent conditions and temperature.
 Run multiple simulations to generate possible structures and folding pathways.
 Compare the predicted structures with known structures for validation.
-Refine the models based on validation results, possibly iterating through additional simulations."
+Refine the models based on validation results, possibly iterating through additional simulations.`

 https://github.com/user-attachments/assets/a2bd797e-c1e4-43ad-add4-6bd68d77cfac